If you’re looking for how to answer leadership interview questions, then this article is for you.

-You can also expect some questions about what drives you, what motivates you, why you get up and come to work each day (aside from the paycheck).
+You can also expect some questions about what drives you, what motivates you, and why you get up and come to work each day aside from the paycheck.

 I recommend you talk about what you find fulfilling in your work.
 Why do you enjoy being a team leader?
 Or what small leadership tasks have you enjoyed in the past that made you decide to apply for this supervisor or manager position as a next step?

 They may also ask, “What are you passionate about?” which is a similar question.
 Pick something work-related if you can.
 You can say you enjoy teaching and helping others, for example.
 Then explain how working as a manager has been fulfilling because you’ve been able to help develop newer employees, watch them grow, serve as a mentor, etc.

 11. What are your greatest strengths as a leader?